Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Since Cabela’s and Meopta already had a binocular partnership, it was reasonable to provide co-branded scopes.

-If you were lucky enough to find them on sale or at a discount, the optical quality on these was excellent for the price!
+I was lucky enough to find this scope on sale, and the optical quality on these was excellent for the price!

 5. Cabela’s Instinct Euro HD Scopes/ Instinct HD Scope